 thoughts on marriage

-The Meeting House, as a member of the Brethren in Christ denominational family, affirms our commitment to biblical authority in our understanding of marriage.
+The Meeting House, as a member of the Be in Christ in Christ church of Canada, affirms our commitment to biblical authority in our understanding of marriage.
 We are committed to following the teachings and example of Jesus.
 Like Jesus, we affirm the creation account as God’s design for marriage.
 Marriage is meant to be an exclusive, lifelong commitment between one man and one woman.
 It is ordained by God to be their primary human relationship and is nurtured within the community of faith.

 The Meeting House takes seriously our commitment to partner with you in building and maintaining Christ-like relationships within marriage.
 We will commit resources to celebrate and nurture the marriage relationship.
 We are called to be involved in working with couples who are experiencing strained relationships by encouraging honest acknowledgement of failure and hurt, asking for and offering forgiveness and working towards reconciliation, healing and restoration.
 We will do this through: